 - Ask only for the information you need to qualify leads.
 Typically important are the buyer’s name and job title, company name, and work email.
 Also, consider asking for a work phone number, company location, size, and industry.

 - Consider including qualifying questions on your form.
 This can be an open-ended question or drop-down box to help you learn more about the individual’s company or situation.
 The most common qualifying questions are about the person’s business goals or challenges, which can help determine if your solution can meet their needs.

 - Don’t overwhelm your potential buyer.
 Your first priority, though, is not to make it too hard for the person to move on to the next step of your B2B sales funnel.

-- Include a submission button with a clear call to action.
-The button should stand out – use a color that draws the eye and text that communicates what you want the lead to do.
-Click here for some top call-to-action ideas.
+- Include a submission button with a clear call to action (CTA).
+The CTA button should stand out – use a color that draws the eye and text that communicates what you want the lead to do.

 An example of a lead form from the Salesforce website.

 2. Maximize your landing pages

 Your lead capture form will usually be placed on a landing page – a page dedicated to explaining what your company has to offer and convincing visitors to submit their contact information.